I. School Health Councils

 Foods and Beverages Sold Individually (i.e., foods sold outside of reimbursable school meals, such as through vending machines, cafeteria a la carte [snack] lines, fundraisers, school stores, etc.)

 Fundraising Activities.
-To support children's health and school nutrition-education efforts, school fundraising activities will not involve food or beverages from midnight to one-half hour after school.
-Schools will encourage fundraising activities that promote physical activity.
-The school district will make available a list of ideas for acceptable fundraising activities.
+To support children's health and school nutrition-education efforts, school fundraising activities will allow food or beverages from midnight to one-half hour after school that follow Assembly Bill 626 fundraising guidelines.
+Schools will also encourage fundraising activities that promote physical activity.
+The school district will make available a list of items for fundraising options.

 Snacks.
 Snacks served during the school day or in after-school programs should make a positive contribution to children's diets and health, with an emphasis on serving fruits and vegetables as the primary snacks and water as the primary beverage.
 Schools will assess if and when to offer snacks based on timing of school meals, children's nutritional needs, children's ages, and other considerations.
 The district will disseminate a list of healthful snack items to teachers, after-school program personnel, and parents.